teamulster2/report/report/03_methodology/03_database_management.md

 ### Client database

-As described above, the client side is written with the help of the cross platform framework *Flutter* and the programming language *dart*.
+As described above, the client side is written with the help of the cross platform framework *Flutter* and the programming language *Dart*.
 As client side database *Hive* comes in handy.
 Hive describes itself as a 'Fast, Enjoyable & Secure NoSQL Database' [5].
 That makes it easy to store database objects in boxes and access them again.
 Hive in conjunction with Flutter also